howardjones/network-weathermap/README.md

 ### Known Issues

 * Weathermap management only shows after the *second* click on the Weathermap menu option?
+Something to do with relative URLs and Cacti's partial loading

+* Bower is deprecated.
+Need to move to using npm directly

 ### Longer-term WIP: